NETWAYS/gitlab-training/day2/03_CI/04_Gitlab_CI.md

  * Paste the token
  * Add description `training01` and tag `training`
  * Untagged builds: `true`, Lock to current project: `false`
  * Executor: `docker`, Default: `alpine/latest`

-Note: Packages are pre-installed in the VM.
+Note: This exercise is not needed for the NWS Gitlab instance where runners are pre-installed.

 ~~~SECTION:handouts~~~